yershalom/why-yafyuf/README.md

 [shalom hayafyuf](https://youtu.be/mk_qRtdCbXE?t=248)

 ## The whole story
-In 2014 I started work at EverythingMe.
+In 2014 I started working at EverythingMe.

 On my first day @omribahumi called me Shalom Hayafyuf (Pretty boy), and I didn't pay too much attention for that.